 When is the best time to switch energy providers?

 Thanks to the new switching rules, it appears anytime is a good time to switch energy providers.
-With it only taking up to two business days to transfer an account now, the only thing to really be on the look out for is a good energy switching deal or promotion.
+As it only takes up to two business days to transfer an account, it’s easy to take advantage of a good energy switching deal or promotion.

 What if I’m moving house?